-Campus comparison groups are created for all campuses except for the following:
+Campus comparison groups are created for all campuses with the following exceptions:

 - Campuses evaluated under alternative education accountability provisions are not eligible for distinction designations and, therefore, are not assigned a campus comparison group. - Campuses that are not rated are ineligible for distinction designations and, therefore, are not assigned a campus comparison group.
-There are a number of reasons a campus is not rated, such as the campus has insufficient data or it is a Juvenile Justice Alternative Education Program, Disciplinary Alternative Education Program, or a residential treatment facility. - District-level distinction designations are based on a different methodology; therefore, districts are not grouped.
+There are several reasons a campus is not rated, such as the campus has insufficient data or it is a Juvenile Justice Alternative Education Program, Disciplinary Alternative Education Program, or a residential treatment facility.